Central European Football League: Southern Conference

+Final

-In CEFL Bowl III, CNC Gladiators from Austria's 2nd highest level league beat Vukovi 14–8 at the Vienna Vikings' Ravelin football center in Vienna on 25 October.
+In CEFL Bowl III, the CNC Gladiators beat Vukovi 14–8 at the Football-Zentrum Ravelin in Vienna on October 25.

 2009

-In the 2009 season, Cineplexx Blue Devils of Austria replaced the non-returning Monarchs.
-They joined a newly formed conference with Thunder, Vukovi and Wolves.
-The other conference consisted of 2008 champions, Gladiators, along with Cowboys, Dukes and Silverhawks.
+In the 2009 season, the Cineplexx Blue Devils replaced the non-returning Monarchs, joining a newly formed conference with the Thunder, Vukovi and Wolves.
+The other conference consisted of the 2008 champions, Gladiators, along with the Cowboys, Dukes and Silverhawks.
+The season was also a considerable milestone for the league, as multiple league games were televised on Sport Klub.